Opentrons/opentrons/README.md

     concentration: null, // optional number, a %
     description: 'blah', // optional string

-    individualize: true // when false, ignore wellDetails
+    individualize: true // when false, ignore wellDetailsByLocation
-    // (we should probably delete wellDetails if individualize is set false -> true) },
+    // (we should probably delete wellDetailsByLocation if individualize is set false -> true) },
-  {
+  2: {
     name: 'Control',
     locations: {
       'A1': ['A1']
     },
-    wellDetails: null,
+    wellDetailsByLocation: null,
     volume: 50,
     concentration: null,
     description: '',
     individualize: false
   },
-  {
+  3: {
     name: 'Buffer',
     locations: {
       'A1': ['H1', 'H2', 'H3', 'H4']
     },
-    wellDetails: null,
+    wellDetailsByLocation: null,
     volume: 100,
     concentration: 50,
     description: '',
     individualize: false
   }
-]
+}
 ```

 Colors are assigned by position in the outermost array, as is the order top to bottom of how ingredient cards show up